Venu0407/Sorting-Algorithm-Visualizer/README.md

-A web application that visually demonstrates how different sorting algorithms work step-by-step.
-Built using HTML, CSS, and JavaScript.
+ It allows users to learn and visualize how different sorting algorithms operate and sort array elements.